F45 Training (NYSE:FXLV) versus SiteOne Landscape Supply (NYSE:SITE) Head to Head Contrast

-F45 Training (NYSE:FXLV) and SiteOne Landscape Supply (NYSE:SITE) are both consumer discretionary companies, but which is the better business?
-We will contrast the two businesses based on the strength of their analyst recommendations, risk, valuation, profitability, earnings, institutional ownership and dividends.
+F45 Training (NYSE:FXLV) and SiteOne Landscape Supply (NYSE:SITE) are both consumer discretionary companies, but which is the better stock?
+We will contrast the two businesses based on the strength of their earnings, valuation, risk, institutional ownership, profitability, analyst recommendations and dividends.

 This table compares F45 Training and SiteOne Landscape Supply’s gross revenue, earnings per share (EPS) and valuation.